jentery/mdia360v1/worksheet3.md

 6. What's one way to "cheat" at the game?
 Identify a community who would "police" such cheating.
 7. Communicate the social, cultural, or political significance of the game to a Game Studies skeptic.

-You're welcome to include documentation (audio, video, or images) to support your seven responses.
+You're welcome to include documentation (audio, video, or images) to support your responses.

 **Prompt 2**.
 Return to the same game and select three secondary sources about it or related to it.
 Then, for each source, please: